 - Walk the Highlands and Loch Ness & Inverness

 - Cycling & Mountain Biking in the Highlands

 - Paths around Inverness

-For other ideas for day trips whilst in the Highlands download the free Visitor Attractions Guide.
+For other ideas for day trips whilst in the Highlands download the free including bike hire as well Visitor Attractions Guide.